TACIXAT/party-line/README.md

 Party Lines are sub chats, established between a set of peers.
 These chats have end to end encryption and file transfer capabilities.

+Here's a link to the [protocol](protocol.md) for you fucking nerds!

 ## Getting Started

 `npm install some stuff`